Dalia El Behery

-Dalia Mahmoud Quotb El Behery (داليا محمود قطب البحيري; born October 15, 1970) is an Egyptian actress.
-She won the 1990 title of Miss Egypt, and placed 27th in the 1990 Miss Universe pageant in Los Angeles.
+Dalia Mahmoud Quotb El Behery (داليا محمود قطب البحيري; born October 15, 1970) is an Egyptian actress and beauty pageant titleholder.
+She won the Miss Egypt 1990 and represented her country at Miss Universe 1990 pageant in Los Angeles where she unplaced.

 Biography

 El Behery received a bachelor's degree from the Faculty of Tourism and Hotels at Helwan University, and worked in prelude programs on the Egyptian Satellite Channel and modeling.
-Her first notable appearance was in a video clip of the song "Tegeesh neaeesh", by Ali El Haggar.
+Her first notable appearance was in a video clip of the song "Tegeesh Naeesh", by Ali El Haggar.
 Her modeling career paved the road for her acting profession.
 She has worked with stars such as Adel Imam in his film Al Safara fe Al Emara along with other comedians and singers including Hany Ramzy, Moustafa Amar and Khaled Selim.

-El Behery said in one of her interviews on television that she wishes to embody the role of pharaonic Queen "Nefertiti" on the screen, denying rumors that she was reluctant about the portrayal of the Queen "Cleopatra" by the Syrian actress Solaf Fawakhirji.
+El Behery said in one of her television interviews that she wishes to embody the role of pharaonic Queen "Nefertiti" on the screen, denying rumors that she was reluctant about the portrayal of the Queen "Cleopatra" by the Syrian actress Solaf Fawakhirji.

-From 2008 to 2013, she married the businessman Farid El Mourchedi (known as Fred Morse), the grandson of artist Farid Shawki from his daughter the producer Nahed Farid Shawki.
-Dalia and Farid had a daughter named Khadija, who died at the age of 8 months because of a rare disease.
+From an earlier marriage she had her first daughter khadija who died less than a year old then between 2008 to 2013, she was married to the businessman Farid El Mourchedi (known as Fred Morse), the grandson of artist Farid Shawki from his daughter the producer Nahed Farid Shawki.
+Dalia and Farid have a daughter named Kesmat (Kimi).
 In 2016, El Behery married Hassan Samy.